 Half-life: in radioactivity, the half-life is the interval of time required for one-half of the atomic nuclei of a radioactive sample to decay (change spontaneously into other nuclear species by emitting particles and energy).

 Decay: When a radionuclide decays, it transforms into a different atom – a decay product.
-The atoms keep transforming to new decay products until they reach a stable state and are no longer radioactive.
+The atoms keep transforming into new decay products until they reach a stable state and are no longer radioactive.

 For example, one isotope present in nuclear fuel waste is water-soluble Cesium-137, which releases gamma radiation.
 If ingested, Cesium-137 travels to the internal organs – especially the reproductive organs.
 The elements in the waste that emit this radiation undergo “decay” over various periods, transforming into new elements.
 Cesium-137 has a half-life of 30 years, meaning that its radioactivity will wane considerably in the next 300 years.